Lavender Scare: Resistance

 One of the first and most influential members of the gay rights movements, Frank Kameny, was thrust into unemployment because of his sexual orientation in 1957.
 He was working as an astronomer for the United States Army Map Service, but was fired as a result of the Lavender Scare and could never find another job in the United States federal government again.
 This led to Kameny devoting his life to the gay rights movement.
 In 1965, four years before the Stonewall Riots, Kameny picketed the White House on the grounds of gay rights.

+Kameny was also integral to setting up the Mattachine Society of Washington (MSW) in 1960.
+Distinct from the other Mattachine Societies established in California and other parts of the U.S. in the 1950s, Kameny's MSW held more militant values beyond assimilation into heterosexual culture.
+These values, in part, stemmed from Kameny's experiences of discrimination from Lavender Scare era policies.

+Accompanying Kameny in his activism was his co-founder for the MSW - Jack Nichols.
+Nichols was particularly interesting as he was the son of an FBI agent of the same name - Douglas Charles has written in depth on their relationship and how the potential embarrassment that Nichols' sexuality could have caused the FBI destroyed the relationship between the pair.
+This demonstrates the oppositional nature of governmental organisations and gay rights organisations at this time and how this animosity clearly seeped into the personal lives of those it affected - even those such as Nichols who did not fall victim to the Lavender Scare in losing his occupation.

 According to Lillian Faderman, the LGBT community formed a subculture of its own in this era, constituting "not only a choice of sexual orientation, but of social orientation as well."
 The Mattachine Society and the Daughters of Bilitis, which formed the homophile movements of the U.S., were in many ways defined by McCarthyism and the Lavender Scare.
 They were underground organizations that maintained the anonymity of their members.